gokmenyilmaz/_MyDoc/SqlServer/BazıKomutlar.md

 ````

-## Conversion failed when converting date and/or time from character string.
+### Conversion failed when converting date and/or time from character string.
-hatası
 ````
 select cast(DenetlemeTar as datetime) from FORM_YATAYDATA